saschazesiger/Proxy-Grabber-and-Checker/readme-template.md

 ## 🔗 Links

-The project gets updated using [this repository](https://github.com/saschazesiger/Proxy-Grabber-and-Checker).
+The project gets updated using [this repository](https://github.com/saschazesiger/Proxy-Grabber-and-Checker) and checks proxies with [this](https://github.com/saschazesiger/Proxy-Test-Website).